wtnwin111/interview/src/com/interview/flag/README.md

     *HINT: first one is recursive call, the second one is adding more check to find the longest increasing sequence if multiple possible node sets in the same layer.*

+13. Given a graph, every node have a weight, find a sub graph whose weight sum is equals to given K.

+    *HINT: use DFS to find sub graph, and backtracing to get sum == K.*

+14. **UNKNOWN** Given string S and P, they have same characters but different order, You can perform following two operations on S, 1. swap two consecutive characters, 2. swap first and last characters.
+    Write code to find the min operation needed to change S into P.

+15. A thief want to steal a line of houses, each house have some value.
+A thief can't steal two neighbor house, so if he steal house[i], he can't steal house[i-1] and house[i+1].
+    Write code to find the max value the thief could get.

+    *HINT: standard DP problem.*

+        value[i] is the max value the thief could get when steal from house[0] to house[i].
+        initialize: value[0] = house[0], value[1] = house[1].
+        function: value[i] = max(value[i-1], value[i-2]+house[i])
+        result: value[N-1]

+    A modified version of this problem is that all houses form a circle, whose solution is very similar.
+    We need to run DP twice.

+        first round: f[0] = v[0], f[1] = 0, f[i] = max{f[i - 1], f[i - 2] + v[i]} for i = 2,
+        3, ..., n - 2 ==> ans1 = f[n - 2]
+        2nd round:   f[0] = 0, f[1] = v[1], f[i] = max{f[i - 1], f[i - 2] + v[i]} for i = 2,
+        3, ..., n - 1 ==> ans2 = f[n - 1]
+        return max{ans1, ans2}

+16. What are the two ways to implement hash tables?
+How to add, delete, and lookup an key?
+How to deal with collision?

+        Common way is use array of linkedlist as buckets. create a array with capacity is N, and do hash(key) % N to find the bucket id, and find the key in bucket, update if exist or insert for new keys.
+        Collision is handled by using a linkedlist. add, delete, lookup on in O(1), refer to HashMap and HashSet in Java.

+        Other ways is use Balanced BST for the key, the add, delete and search by key all in O(lgN), and No need to handle collision, and could get ordered key access, refer to TreeMap or TreeSet in Java.

+17. What's a full outer join in database?
+Implement a full outer join given two tables.
+    Follow-up: If two tables are very big (i.e., no enough RAM to load them), how to deal with it?

+        Full outer join contains the results of the LEFT and RIGHT JOINs.
+LEFT join is contains all records from the left table.
+        RIGHT join is contains all records from the right table.
+        Create a HashMap of table1 as map1 group by joining key, and HashMap of table2 as map2 group by joining key, iterative visit map1, find corresponding record in map2, if exist: generate all record based on two pair, and delete record in map2 if not, generate record based on map1 and leave table2 column as NULL after the iteration, for the remain record in map2, generate record based on map2 and leave table1 column as NULL.
+        Large table optimization: partition by hash of join key, and do full join on each partition.

+18. Given random() that can return 0 or 1 uniformly, implement random_new() that can return 0 with 90%,
+    and 1 with 10%.

+    *HINT: try to generate r in 0 ~ 9 using random(), if r == 0, return 1 (10%), if r = [1..9] return 0 (90%).
+    to generate 0~9 uniformly, generate 4 0/1 using random() form a binary version of number, if the number > 9, re-generate, if number in [0..9] return.*

+19. Given an image represented by byte[][] image, return its mirror image.

+    *HINT: do swap for each row, byte[row][i] and byte[row][N-1-i] while i < N-1-i.*

+20. Given an array [a1, a2, ..., an, b1, b2, ..., bn], transform it to [a1, b1, a2, b2, ..., an, bn].
+    Requirement: time complexity O(nlogn), space complexity O(logn)

+        Base idea is to use merge sort techniques.
+Suppose the current array is C, whose size is 2k.
+        1. Divide A into four segments: C = [A1 A2 B1 B2], where A1.size = B1.size = k / 2,
+           B1.size = B2.size = k - k / 2;
+        2. Swap A2 and B1, and we get C = [A1 B1 A2 B2].
+In this step, we actually need to rotate [A2 B1]
+           to the right by k - k / 2 items.
+This can be done by reversing [A2 B1] first, and then reversing [A2] and [B1] respectively.
+        3. Recursive on [A1 B1] and [A2 B2] respectively.

 #TopCoder
     http://www.hiredintech.com/app#learn-algorithms